Portuguese in France

-Portuguese in France (Luso-French) refers to people from Portugal who immigrated to or reside in France or French citizens of Portuguese descent.
+Portuguese in France, also referred to as Luso-French, refers to people from Portugal who immigrated to or reside in France or French citizens of Portuguese descent.
+A common nickname among Portuguese people for their diaspora in France is aveques, from the avec, though the term may be used in the reverse, that is, for Francophones living in Portugal, or for French people in general.

 Portuguese immigration in France took place mainly during the 1960s and 1970s, to escape dictatorship and conscription, and to enable immigrants to find better living conditions.
 Portuguese migrants were sometimes referred as gens des baraques ("people from the barracks").
 Most began working in construction.